-Dharma is a Social Demographer in Sociology Programme in the School of Social Sciences.
+Dharma is a social demographer in Sociology Programme, and Head of School for the School of Social Sciences.
 He received his PhD in Demography from the Australian National University and was a Rockefeller Postdoctoral Fellow at the Population Studies Centre, University of Pennsylvania (Philadelphia, USA).
 Before joining Monash University, he taught at the Department of Societies and Cultures, University of Waikato, New Zealand.

 Dharma’s current research focuses on: fertility and partnering, social cohesion, international migration, family and household structures, population research, ageing and health.
 Dharma’s research also covers demographic issues in India.